Shumokh1/sm-webdev-chatbot-task5/README.md

 **Solution:**  To resolve this, you need to increase your quota by adding to your credit balance:

 - Go to [platform.openai.com](https://platform.openai.com)
-- Navigate to your profile and Organization section at the right.
+- Navigate to your profile and Organization section at the left.
 - Go to Limits.
 - Click on Add to Credit Balance.
 - Enter your credit card information and continue.